oluwaTG/kuberniq/kuberniq-chat/README.md

 # MCP Chatbot

 An AI-powered Kubernetes assistant built with Streamlit and GPT-4o.
-Answers are grounded entirely in **live cluster data** fetched from the [MCP Server](../mcp-server/README.md) — no hallucinated pod names, no stale state.
+Answers are grounded entirely in **live cluster data** fetched from the [Kuberniq MCP Server](../kuberniq-server/README.md) — no hallucinated pod names, no stale state.

 ---